Dense Depth Distillation with Out-of-Distribution Simulated Images: Related Work

-For data-free KD, researchers resorted to synthesizing training sets from random noise \cite{Lopes2017DataFreeKD,yin2020dreaming,Fang2019DataFreeAD,Fang2021UpT1,Yoo2019KnowledgeEW} or employ other large scale data from different domains \cite{Chen2021LearningSN,Xu2019PositiveUnlabeledCO,Fang2021MosaickingTD,nayak2021effectiveness}.
+For data-free KD, researchers resorted to synthesizing training sets from random noise \citep{Lopes2017DataFreeKD,yin2020dreaming,Fang2019DataFreeAD,Fang2021UpT1,Yoo2019KnowledgeEW} or employed other large-scale data from different domains \citep{Chen2021LearningSN,Xu2019PositiveUnlabeledCO,Fang2021MosaickingTD,nayak2021effectiveness}.
 However, existing methods are only effective for classification tasks and cannot be applied to MDE.
 In this paper, we propose the first method of data-free distillation for MDE.
 Our method leverages data from simulated environments to distill a model trained on a real-world dataset.

-We especially clarify the differences between data-free KD and domain adaptation (DA), \eg, sim-to-real adaptation, since they may cause some misunderstandings.
-Data-free KD essentially differs from DA in two aspects.
-First, DA transfers a model from the original domain to a new different domain, while data-free KD aims at preserving the model's accuracy in the original domain.
-Second, both RGB images in the original and the new domains are usually considered prior information and can be freely accessed in DA.
-In contrast, training images in the original domain are unknown for data-free KD.
+We would like to emphasize the distinctions between knowledge distillation (KD) and domain adaptation (DA), as there may be some potential misunderstandings.
+Primarily, Domain Adaptation (DA) entails the transfer of a model from its original domain (source domain) to a novel and distinct domain (target domain).
+In contrast, Knowledge Distillation (KD) pertains to a single domain context, concentrating on upholding the model's accuracy within the original domain.
+The scenario shifts when training images from the original domain remain undisclosed and inaccessible, leading KD and DA to manifest as specific instances of data-free KD and source data-free DA \citep{kim2021domain,yang2021exploiting}, correspondingly.
+Nevertheless, it remains noteworthy that DA necessitates access to data from the target domain.